 6. A More Expensive Car Doesn’t Always Mean it’s a Better Car

 BMW is known for making quality cars, and buying one is expensive but not worth the price you pay since they’re not doing anything special with it.
 If you want to go this route, buy at least a used car so that your money isn’t going towards something new and non-existing like their warranty or free maintenance services (even though they don’t do anything).
 With every purchase of a BMW, you’ll still fall short on basically everything if you’re on an entry-level job.
 It might be wise to stick to buying used cars in general because when someone buys a new car, they think that it needs to be taken care of more, so whatever they do to it, at least it’s new.

-You don’t want to waste money on something you think is great because it has a considerable increase in its value and instead falls short for the rest of your years driving it.
-As long as you do your research, take care of it and stay away from high MPG cars and overhyped cars, you should be fine.
-After all, why not just get a cheap reliable car that gets good gas mileage?
+You don’t want to waste money on something you think is great because it has a considerable increase in value and instead falls short for the rest of your years driving it.
+As long as you do your research, take care of it, and stay away from high-MPG cars and overhyped cars, you should be fine.
+After all, why not just get a cheap, reliable car that gets good gas mileage?
 You’ll still get looks from people who think that there’s nothing special about what you’re driving, but at least you won’t have to worry about having something everyone else has.